Assessing Anaerobic Soil Disinfestation for Improving Weed and Soilborne Disease Management in High-tunnel and Open-field Salad Green Production

 • Soil Management: composting

-With the long-term goal of developing cost-effective and environmental-friendly ASD application for improving baby leafy green production systems, the specific objectives of this project include:
+With the long-term goal of developing cost-effective and environmental-friendly ASD application for improving organic baby leafy green production systems, the specific objectives of this study included:

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.